Brendonovich/swift-rs/README.md

 }
 ```

-Now that `returnNumber` is properly exposed to Rust, we can start interfacing with it.
+Now that `squareNumber` is properly exposed to Rust, we can start interfacing with it.
 This can be done using the `swift!` macro, with the `Int` type helping to provide a similar function signature:

 ```rust